cividi/gemeindescan-package-builder/Readme.md

 ### legends

-This is where the legen entries live.
+This is where the Legends entries live.
 The top level item has to match the resource name given in the snapshot resources, which is also what the geojson is called.

 ```yml
 legends: